-In year one, 2011-12, students will meet three days a week on the Olympia campus during the regular academic calendar year and spend an average of one day a week observing and participating in curriculum development and guided teaching in K-12 schools.
+For candidates entering MiT in fall 2012, they will meet two evenings a week and Saturdays on Evergreen's Tacoma campus during the regular academic calendar year and spend an average of at least two half days a week observing and participating in curriculum development and guided teaching in K-12 schools.
+For candidates entering MiT in fall 2013 or later, in year one, they will meet three days a week for daytime coursework on the Olympia campus during the regular academic calendar year and spend an average of one day a week observing and participating in curriculum development and guided teaching in K-12 schools and community organizations.

-During fall quarter of year one, each student completes structured observations in elementary, middle and secondary school classrooms in urban, rural and suburban settings.
+The first half of fall quarter of year one, each student completes structured observations in elementary, middle and secondary school classrooms and community organizations in elementary in urban, rural and suburban settings.

-During winter and spring quarters, each student does observation and guided teaching in one classroom in their endorsement area.
+By the second half of fall quarter and during winter and spring quarters, each student does observation and guided teaching in one classroom in their endorsement area.
 MiT's field placement officer arranges these placements with cooperating districts.